The search for non-symmetric ribbon knots: Tabulation of symmetric ribbon knots with 11 and 12 crossings

 \subsection{Properties of the symmetric union presentations in the atlas}

-To give some orientation we comment on the properties of the partial knots, the occurence of composite ribbon knots and of strongly-positive-amphichiral knots in the atlas:
+To give some orientation, we comment on the properties of the partial knots, the occurence of composite ribbon knots and of strongly-positive-amphichiral knots in the atlas:

-A) The following properties have been observed with respect to the partial knots: \begin{itemize} \item (bridge number) The only prime partial knot with bridge number bigger than 2 is $8_{21}$.
-Because all non-trivial knots with low crossing numbers are two-bridge knots (i.e.\,prime knots up to 7 crossings) this is not as surprising as one may think at first. \item (composite) There are symmetric unions with composite partial knots $3_1\#3_1$, $3_1\#3_1^*$ and $3_1\#4_1$.
-These are interesting because if a symmetric union is constructed from a composite partial knot in another way it is itself composite. \item (non-alternating) There is one non-alternating partial knot only in the list -- again $8_{21}$ -- but for the determinants 1 and 9 we have non-alternating diagrams of the trivial knot and of the trefoil.
+A) The following properties have been observed with respect to the partial knots: \begin{itemize} \item (bridge number) Among the prime partial knots in the atlas only $8_{21}$ has bridge number greater than 2.
+Because all non-trivial prime knots with up to 7 crossings are two-bridge knots, this is not as surprising as one may think at first. \item (composite) There are symmetric unions with composite partial knots $3_1\#3_1$, $3_1\#-3_1$ and $3_1\#4_1$.
+These are interesting because if a symmetric union is constructed from a composite partial knot in another way it is itself composite. \item (non-alternating) There is only one non-alternating partial knot in the list -- again $8_{21}$ -- but for determinants 1 and 9 we have non-alternating diagrams of the trivial knot and of the trefoil.
 All other partial diagrams in the atlas are alternating. \end{itemize}

-B) We note a new phenomenon concerning composite ribbon knots: for crossing numbers $\le 10$ composite ribbon knots are always of the form $K\#-K^*$ with prime $K$, but for crossing numbers 11 and 12 other types of composite ribbon knots exist: $3_1\# 8_{10}$, $3_1\# 8_{11}$ and also $6_1\#3_1\#3_1^*$, $3_1\#3_1\#3_1^*\#3_1^*$, see \cite{Kearney}, \cite{LivingstonConcordanceGenus}.
+B) We note a new phenomenon concerning composite ribbon knots: for crossing numbers $\le 10$ composite ribbon knots are always of the form $K\#-K$ with prime $K$, but for crossing numbers 11 and 12 other types of composite ribbon knots exist: $3_1\# 8_{10}$, $3_1\# 8_{11}$ and also $6_1\#3_1\#-3_1$, $3_1\#3_1\#-3_1\#-3_1$, see \cite{Kearney}, \cite{LivingstonConcordanceGenus}.
 Of course, in the cases $3_1\# 8_{10}$ and $3_1\# 8_{11}$ suitable mirror variants have to be chosen so that the total signature is zero.
-It is clear that $6_1\#3_1\#3_1^*$ and $3_1\#3_1\#3_1^*\#3_1^*$ are symmetric because they are composed of symmetric ribbon knots.
+It is clear that $6_1\#3_1\#-3_1$ and $3_1\#3_1\#-3_1\#-3_1$ are symmetric because they are composed of symmetric ribbon knots.
 On the other hand, $3_1\# 8_{10}$ and $3_1\# 8_{11}$ are interesting candidates for non-symmetric ribbon knots.

 C) A knot is called strongly-positive-amphichiral if it has a diagram which is mapped to its mirror image by a rotation of $\pi$, preserving the orientation.